One of the Nation’s Largest Celery Growers

 We follow six pillars when we build an app to optimize process and productivity:

-This is the big one — the outcome from which all other ROI is born, and where The Farm knew they had the most to gain.
-Prior to their work with Atomic Brand Lab to develop their CREATE process, The Farm had no formal system to track the progress of their product innovations.
+This is the big one — the outcome from which all other ROI is born, and where the grower team knew they had the most to gain.
+Prior to their work with Atomic Brand Lab to develop their CREATE process, the grower had no formal system to track the progress of their product innovations.
 Like all businesses with years worth of institutional knowledge, the R+D team knew how to get products to market, but relied heavily on email to manage requests and tasks, and ad hoc meetings for status updates.

 The app we built became a much-needed central repository of all product innovation.
 For the first time, everyone had instant visibility of which new ideas made it into development, where they were at in the CREATE process, and expected timelines.
 We built in automated notifications, comment functionality, and file sharing to eliminate as many one-off email chains as possible.

-No app can solve every office inefficiency, but once their custom project management tool was implemented, The Farm’s R+D team increased their productivity by 50%.
+No app can solve every office inefficiency, but once their custom project management tool was implemented, the R+D team increased their productivity by 50%.
 Even better: fewer meetings.

 Align teams and Enhance accountability